Luminoth/nature-of-code/README.md

-# Nature of Code workshoping
+# Nature of Code workshopping